 I am currently working on two related bodies of work; Dog Eat Dog, and American Dream.
 Dog Eat Dog utilizes images of canine behavior as a symbol for the various power struggles that are taking place in our society.
 The expressions of dogs can range from fierce to meek, from playful to piteous.
 Man’s best friend serves as both an entry point and a mirror for examining our own behavior.
 The Torn Flag drawings are part the “American Dream” series.
 The flags represent the battered state of the American Dream as well as our state of being torn apart from one another by the current political climate.
 The accompanying time lapse videos are the outgrowth of a grant project documenting the drawing process and are set to music chosen to amplify the drawing’s theme.

 Laura Sussman-Randall was raised in New Jersey where she enjoyed many artistic influences; the art history books and work of her mother, artist Mary Lou Sussman, access to a strong local center for the arts (The Visual Art Center of NJ, formerly the Summit Art Center), and close proximity to the museums, galleries and art scene of New York City.
 She graduated University of Michigan with a Bachelor’s of Fine Art and Bachelor’s of History of Art.
 She currently lives and works in North Carolina with husband Mike Randall, and their son, Sam.
 Ms. Sussman-Randall is an Arts & Science Council 2014 Regional Project Artist Grant recipient and Phoenix Gallery 2017-18 Fellowship recipient.
-Her work has become a part of private collections in Charlotte, New York, New Orleans, Los Angeles and Sydney.
-She is currently represented by Guthrie Contemporary in New Orleans, LA and Phoenix Gallery in NYC.
+Her work has become a part of private collections in Charlotte, New York, New Orleans, Los Angeles and Sydney, and can be seen at Guthrie Contemporary in New Orleans, LA and Met Contemporary in Rock Hill, SC.